AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/magnifier.md

 ---
-title: Magnifier widget | Commerce Frontend Development
+title: Magnifier | Commerce Frontend Development
 description: Learn how to initialize and configure the Adobe Commerce and Magento Open Source Magnifier widget.
 ---